 BIRD197.3 contains editorial changes to the verbiage related to the usage of the words “single-ended”.

-BIRD197.3x contains changes the Usage from In to InOut to allow the Rx AMI model to alter the value of the DC_Offset..
+It also contains changes the Usage from In to InOut to allow the Rx AMI model to alter the value of the DC_Offset.

+It also contains changes of DC_Offset Usage from InOut back to In and introduces the new reserved parameter DC_for_Statistical